HighlyExistant/My-Notes/Mathematics/Derivatives.md

 ### Example
 Lets say we have some function $f(x, y)=x^2 + xsin(y)$  and we want to compute its partial derivative with respect to $y$.
 The variables $x$ are treated as constants with derivatives equal to $0$ so if they don't share a term with $y$, they can be ignored.
 Instead the term we care about is $xsin(y)$ who's derivative is $xcos(y)$.
 Therefore the answer is $xcos(y)$.
 # Gradients
-A gradient is a vector valued function containing the partial derivatives of a function.
-The symbol for the gradient is nabla: $\nabla$.
-A useful property of the gradient is that it points to the **direction of steepest ascent**, while the length of the vector field shows the steepness of the graph.
+==A gradient is a vector valued function containing the partial derivatives of a function that produces a scalar value==.
+The symbol for the gradient is **nabla**: $\nabla$.
+A useful property of the gradient is that it points to the **direction of steepest ascent**, or where the functions value increases, while the length of the vector field shows the steepness of the graph.
 ### Example
 Lets say we have some function $f(x, y)=x^2 + xsin(y)$, similar to the last example, and we want to get its gradient.
 First we'll need to get the partial derivatives of $x$ and $y$.
 $$